Search Tuning & Relevance

 4 For e-commerce, boost Title

-Content-heavy sites often benefit from a higher Text weight (0.6-0.8).
+Content-heavy sites often benefit from raising Text and LD Text from the default 0.01 to 0.05–0.10.
 The answer to the user's query is usually buried deep in the page body, not just the title.
+LD Text is the cleaner JSON-LD-derived field with less boilerplate noise.

 6 Vector search is not always better